helloiamoliver/11ty-japan/posts/day-4-exploring-tokyo.md

 After this, we went to Akhibara, the electric city!
 Here, we visited a few different shops, including a PC components store and a retro games emporium!
 It was all pretty crazy, but really fun to explore.

 ![](/japan/media/1000018875.jpg)
+I also bought some stunning fabric from Okadaya, near Shinjuku station.
+*Picture to follow*

 After a rest over lunch, we went to the Meiji-jingu shrine.
 This was nestled in the middle of beautiful woodland, and the light was truly stunning.

 ![](/japan/media/1000018927.jpg)